Mycobacterium: Diagnosis

 The two most common methods for visualizing these acid-fast bacilli as bright red against a blue background are the Ziehl-Neelsen stain and modified Kinyoun stain.
 Fite's stain is used to color M. leprae cells as pink against a blue background.
-Rapid Modified Auramine O Florescent staining has specific binding to slowly-growing mycobacteria for yellow staining against a dark background.
+Rapid Modified Auramine O Fluorescent staining has specific binding to slowly-growing mycobacteria for yellow staining against a dark background.
 Newer methods include Gomori-Methenamine Silver staining and Perioidic Acid Schiff staining to color Mycobacterium avium complex (MAC) cells black and pink, respectively.

 While some mycobacteria can take up to eight weeks to grow visible colonies from a cultured sample, most clinically relevant species will grow within the first four weeks, allowing physicians to consider alternative causes if negative readings continue past the first month.
+Growth media include Löwenstein–Jensen medium and mycobacteria growth indicator tube (MGIT).

 Mycobacteriophages

 Mycobacteria can be infected by mycobacteriophages, a class of viruses with high specificity for their targets.
 By hijacking the cellular machinery of mycobacteria to produce additional phages, such viruses can be used in phage therapy for eukaryotic hosts, as they would die alongside the mycobacteria.
 Since only some mycobacteriophages are capable of penetrating the M. tuberculosis membrane, the viral DNA may be delivered through artificial liposomes because bacteria uptake, transcribe, and translate foreign DNA into proteins.